taitulism/cwd/README.md

 Both ways use `process.cwd()` as the default working directory for running commands.

-When you need to run commands on the same directory but it's not your *Current Working Directory*, with Node, you will find yourself repetitively using the "cwd" option: `{cwd: 'path-to/my-folder'}`:
+When you need to run commands on the same directory but it's not your *Current Working Directory*, with Node, you will find yourself repetitively using the "cwd" option.

 Node's child process:
 ```js